- Home

 If you post on behalf of an official College unit, the following policies must be adhered to in addition to all policies and best practices referenced above:

-• Don’t use SRTC logos for endorsements: Do not use the SRTC logo or any other college images or iconography on social media sites other than SRTC official sites.
-Do not use SRTC’s name or logo to promote a product, cause, or political party or candidate.
+- Don’t use SRTC logos for endorsements: Do not use the SRTC logo or any other college images or iconography on social media sites other than SRTC official sites.
+Do not use SRTC’s name or logo to promote a product, cause, political party, or candidate.
 This includes “liking” or similarly indicating endorsement on social media sites.

 Section 2: Best Practices for all Social Media Use:

-• On personal sites: If you identify yourself as a SRTC faculty or staff member online, it should be clear that you are not acting in an official capacity and the views expressed are your personal opinions, statements and photos.
-If you would not want what you are writing or posting to be seen by the college, think twice before posting.
+- On personal sites: If you identify yourself as an SRTC faculty or staff member online, it should be clear that you are not acting in an official capacity and the views expressed are your personal opinions, statements, and photos.
+If you do not want what you are writing or posting to be seen by the college, think twice before posting.
 Being online will not insulate you from discipline for inappropriate behavior.

-• Consider limiting access: Even on a personal site, be thoughtful about who you “friend” or otherwise give permission to view your personal social media accounts, especially students.
+- Consider limiting access: Even on a personal site, be thoughtful about who you “friend” or otherwise permit to view your personal social media accounts, especially students.

 Responsibility: